infracost/infracost-orb/README.md

 # Infracost CircleCI Orb

-[This CircleCI Orb](https://circleci.com/developer/orbs/orb/infracost/infracost) runs [Infracost](https://infracost.io) against pull requests and automatically adds a pull request comment showing the cost estimate difference for the planned state if a percentage threshold is crossed.
+[This CircleCI Orb](https://circleci.com/developer/orbs/orb/infracost/infracost) runs [Infracost](https://infracost.io) against pull requests and automatically adds a pull request comment showing the cost estimate difference for the planned state.
 See [this repo](https://github.com/infracost/circleci-github-demo) for a demo of the Orb being used with GitHub, and [this repo](https://bitbucket.org/infracost/circleci-bitbucket-demo) for a demo of it being used with Bitbucket.

 Since Bitbucket [does not](https://community.atlassian.com/t5/Bitbucket-questions/View-all-comments-on-a-pull-request/qaq-p/677092) show commit comments in the pull request page, the Orb posts a pull request comment if applicable; otherwise it posts a commit comment (only visible in the commit's comments page).
 If possible, we recommend Bitbucket users to select the "Only build pull requests" option in CircleCI's Project > Advanced settings to get the pull request comments.